Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Regen/Regen RFP.md

 - Ideal: Sky-sensing (satellite, drones, aerial)
 - Ground: Reputation-sensing (identity, community, trust)

-Ultimately whatever indicators are at [desirable](purplepill.vision) can be articulated through General Systematics and codified as Markov blankets to unlock the capabilities of semantic composition.
+Ultimately whatever indicators are at [desirable](purplepill.vision) can be articulated through General Systematics and codified as Markov blankets to unlock the capabilities of semantically composable impact markets.
 These functional models can then be enriched with Active Inferencing to provide a more detailed depth of [resolution](https://github.com/Joshfairhead/Obsidian/blob/main/Immanent/Projects/R3solution/R3solution.md).

 ---
 # Pilot Tokenomic Mechanism(s): Adaptive Capital

 The architecture above is designed at the level of general infrastructure and can be used for composing any desirable credit design, which is dependent on the articulation of parametric groupings instantiated around a use case or pilot project.
-The paramaters and the rules for governing them matter significantly when scaled to the level of community or bioregion.
+These paramaters and the rules governing them matter significantly when scaled to the level community, commons or bioregion.

-There are a number of great projects in the [Regen ecosystem](https://regennetwork.notion.site/Built-On-Regen-Network-c6266114116842e389258747454f9f07) that would stand to benefit from such composable designs and we're keen to partner based on DAO capacity.
+There are already number of great projects in the [Regen ecosystem](https://regennetwork.notion.site/Built-On-Regen-Network-c6266114116842e389258747454f9f07) that would stand to benefit from such composable designs and we're keen to partner based on DAO capacity.
 LunarPunk Labs as proposal authors have a strong preference towards working closely with our existing partners at the charity Regenerating Sonora in order to build out a low risk pilot project.
 Conditions around them are exceptionally vital as they have LEHR gardens, a community centre with a blockchain learning desk and high school tech club working with Arudino sensors!

 #### Basic Credits: Regenerating Sonora use case
 - Starting from the LEHR gardens, possibilities are assessed by a student group.